- 5 min read

 As for his red light therapy protocol - as I've already mentioned - he uses red light bulbs before going to bed, as it helps to reduce the cortisol level while increasing melatonin production, which is ultimately leads to the feeling of sleepiness.

 Based on his post, he uses party red light bulbs that cost only 2 dollars each.
 For this purpose however, you can also select bulbs from companies that are specialized in red light therapy devices particularly.
-And those can come handy for other things, too.
+These can be useful for broader health goals beyond just sleep hygiene.

 Conclusion: Huberman On Light Therapy